How to Pre-qualify for an Auto Loan as a Newcomer to the U.S.

 One option for newcomers to the U.S. who are struggling to secure financing is to have a cosigner.
 A cosigner is a person that has a strong, established credit history and vows to take over any debt that you are unable to repay.
 The difficulty with this route is that recent immigrants are new to this country and may not have access to people who fit the requirements of a cosigner.

-How Your International Credit History Can Help You Get a Car Loan
+How Your Foreign Credit History Can Help You Get a Car Loan

-Steps to Financing a Car With Your International Credit History
+Steps to Financing a Car With Your Foreign Credit History

 If you are ready to purchase a car but are unsure of where to begin, we can help.
 We’ve outlined the steps and considerations for buying a car, including how to secure financing below.